“HOW TO TAKE THE “WORK” OUT OF NETWORKING!” -

 Ways to make networking more enjoyable and profitable

 Have you ever been asked, “Why do you network?”
 If you have, the answer was probably, “I do it to meet people, or I enjoy the interactions, or perhaps to make more money”.
 Any answer is a good answer, and if it is true for you, nothing else much matters.

-However, have you ever realized that networking is usually accomplished in a rather one-dimensional manner.
-That is, when someone goes about meeting people, it is usually accomplished one by one and there is not a lot of leveraging involved.
-The reason is because most people are doing the networking one person at a time.
+However, have you ever realized that networking is usually accomplished in a rather one-dimensional manner?
+That is when someone goes about meeting people, it is usually accomplished one by one and there is not a lot of leverage involved.
+The reason is that most people are networking one person at a time.
 There are ways to bring a lot of leverage into the process.